-In the second semester you will receive a practical course that fits with your specialisation and in which you become acquainted with the professional field.
+In the second term you will take a practical course unit that ties in with your specialisation, and in which you become acquainted with the professional field.
 You will have enough time in the programme to work on your Master’s dissertation.
 That Master’s dissertation is a crucial element of your training.
 It testifies to your ability to apply the acquired knowledge to a problem independently.

 If you want to combine your Master’s degree with a Teacher’s degree, then there is the option of taking a Master's Programme in Teaching (in Dutch: 'Educatieve master') instead of the above described master.
 The Master's Programme in Teaching, however, is a Dutch-taught programme.
 More information can be found on www.ugent.be/educatievemaster.